dimaMachina/graphql-eslint/website/src/pages/rules/known-directives.md

 ---
 description:
-  "A GraphQL document is only valid if all `@directive`s are known by the schema and legally positioned.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL document is only valid if all `@directive`s are known by the schema and legally positioned.'
 ---

 # `known-directives`